ACTIVITIES AND EVENTS

 2014 AAAS Symposium - “Santa’s Revenge: The Impacts of Arctic Warming on the Mid-Latitudes” - February 15, 2014

 This symposium examined high-latitude changes linked to mid-latitude weather and the effect of these complex phenomena on freshwater resources, food availability, and national security.
 This event was spearheaded by the U.S. National Committee for Geodesy and Geophysics, and co-sponsored by the U.S. National Committees for INQUA, Soil Sciences, and Geological Sciences.
-More details can be found on the AAAS online program.
+More details can be found on the 2014 Santa’s Revenge archive page.

 2015 INQUA Congress: "Quaternary Perspectives on Climate Change, Natural Hazards and Civilization" in Nagoya, Japan